euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 ### Requirements
 * Xamarin Studio or Visual Studio with the Xamarin plugin.
-* AirWatch Xamarin Android SDK binaries from the Xamarin Component Store.
+* AirWatch Xamarin Android SDK binaries from the Nuget Store.
 * Android test device running Ice Cream Sandwich and above.
 * Xamarin Android app to integrate with the Airwatch SDK targeting Android 4.0(ICS)+ / API Level 14+.
 * AirWatch Agent v7.0+ for Android from Google Playstore.